Gola Island: Description

 Before 2005, there was no mains electricity available on the island, all dwellings relying on generators, oil lamps and renewable power sources such as solar and wind.

 Demographics

 The table below reports data on Gola's population taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.

 Media depictions

-RTÉ offended viewers by depicting a dog having its legs tied together and being tossed overboard into the sea off the coast of Gola Island as part of its TV50 celebrations in a broadcast on 3 January 2012.
+The broadcaster RTÉ offended viewers by depicting a dog having its legs tied together and being tossed overboard into the sea off the coast of Gola as part of its TV50 celebrations in a broadcast on 3 January 2012.

-Radio na Gaeltachta reported that Donegal County Council has begun a planning investigation into major planning breaches on the island.
-Mobile homes have been illegally placed on the island along with other building regulation breaches.
+Raidio na Gaeltachta reported that Donegal County Council has begun a planning investigation into major planning breaches on the island.
+Mobile homes have been placed illegally on the island along with other building regulation breaches.
 Those affected were notified of the breaches.